Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_HEALTH_ERR_Module_devicehealth.md

    3. Repeat for each node listed in step 1.

-2. Remove the ceph pool containing the corrupt table.
+2. Remove the Ceph pool containing the corrupt table.
-   1. The following commands will be executed once from ncn-s001, ncn-s002, or ncn-s003.
+   1. The following commands will be executed once from `ncn-s001`, `ncn-s002`, or `ncn-s003`.
    2. Set flag to allow pool deletion.

       ```bash